epam/DFP/docs/build.md

 > `JDK8` or newer is required for this compilation step.

-You can find **Java-only DFP** and unit tests in the `:java:dfp` project.\
+**Java-only DFP** and unit tests are located in the `:java:dfp` project.\
-To execute all targets in this project, run this command:
+You can execute all targets in this project.
+For example:

 ```shell
 ./gradlew :java:dfp:build